6uhrmittag/PersonalKnowledgeBase/docs/VirtualReality(VR)/setup/README.md

     - https://github.com/ArcticFox8515/OpenVR-SpaceCalibrator/releases
 - The most up-to-date Fork by _hyblocker_ uses ArcticFox8515 as a base, added support for the Pimax Crystal and fine-tuned the app in general
     - https://github.com/hyblocker/OpenVR-SpaceCalibrator/network
+    - since Feb.
+2025, OpenVR-SpaceCalibrator is also available on Steam: https://store.steampowered.com/app/3368750/Space_Calibrator/

 To find the most up-to-date version or interesting Forks of other people, you can check the network graph on GitHub.
 It shows who uses whose code and who integrated whose code into their Fork: